ywiyogo/CarND2-P4-PID-Control-Project/README.md

 ![image3]

-With the above results, the vehicle still drives out side the road and yelow line at the curves (CTE is larger than 3.0).
+With the above results, the vehicle still drives out side the road and yellow line at the curves (CTE is larger than 3.0).
 Thus, I try to assign a zero value for the throttle in order to slow down the vehicle if the current CTE exceeds a threshold value.
 Next, I need to re-tune the parameters.
 I found out that KP = 0.12, KD=2.1 and KI[0.002:0.005] keep the vehicle on the road.

 ![image4]